maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 }
 ```

+That's everything needed from the connector to enable starting chats.
+With that
+function implemented, the `resolve-identifier` and `start-chat` bot commands
+as well as the corresponding provisioning APIs will work.

 ## Main function
 Now that we have a functional network connector, all that's left is to wrap it
 up with a main function.
 The main function goes in `cmd/mautrix-twilio/main.go`,